RightToAskOrg/righttoask-docs/API.md

 - that the root hash is properly constructed from all posted data.

 Let H = h(D) be some data previously posted to the BB.
 This could be something posted by a user (as h(D,CSig)), by the server (as a tally update) or by the trustees (e.g. decryption proof).
 The requester may know about it because they submitted it, or because they received it in response to a query (above).

+### Verification data structures

+**(See Eleanor's Rustdocs and equivalent for Andrew's BB)**

+An inclusion proof is a list of hashes (and some metadata).
+The verifier checks that re-doing the tree construction using those hashes and its input, produces the expected root hash.

+**(VT: add history)**

+### BB verification

+The verification that the tallies are a valid decryption of the votes on the BB should be exactly the same as ElectionGuard.  **(Probably significant detail to go through carefully.)**

 **Verify-inclusion**